mphansg-hub/Corporate-Finance/docs/decisions/2026-05-16-phan-chow-tai-fook-selection-3.md

 ## Implications

-*Hypotheses stated in falsifiable, directional form as required:*
+*Hypotheses stated in falsifiable, directional form.
+Where PNJ (HOSE: PNJ) data is available as a regional peer benchmark, it is cited to sharpen the directional case.*

-- **H1 — Gross Margin Expansion Driven by Gold Price, Not Volume:** I expect gross margin to have expanded materially from FY2024 to FY2025 — confirmed at 550 basis points to 29.5% — because elevated gold prices improved retail-level margins on existing inventory without requiring volume growth, a dynamic that should be visible in the gross profit ratio independently of revenue decline.
+- **H1 — Gold Price Tailwind as Structural Margin Driver, Not Operational Improvement:**
+I expect CTF's gross margin expansion of 550 basis points to 29.5% in FY2025 to be attributable primarily to gold price appreciation rather than product mix shift or cost discipline — because the same gold price environment produced the opposite effect on PNJ's gross margin over an overlapping period.
+PNJ's average gross margin declined from 18.3% to 17.6% in FY2024 as high gold prices inflated cost of goods sold faster than retail selling prices could adjust — a dynamic analysts attributed to PNJ's pricing lag policy, which adjusts selling prices only when material costs move more than a threshold.
+CTF, operating under IFRS inventory accounting with a different cost pass-through structure, captured the gold price surge as margin expansion rather than absorption.
+This divergence — same commodity environment, opposite gross margin direction — is directly testable via ratio comparison and will be a central cross-peer finding.

-- **H2 — Asset Turnover Deterioration from Network Contraction:** I expect asset turnover to have declined from FY2024 to FY2025 because the 1,129-store reduction in Mainland POS, while improving per-store productivity, reduced the revenue base faster than the corresponding reduction in total assets — particularly given IFRS 16 right-of-use assets remaining on balance sheet during lease wind-down periods.
+- **H2 — Asset Turnover Deterioration Driven by Balance Sheet Stickiness, Not Revenue Alone:** I expect asset turnover to have declined from FY2024 to FY2025 because the reduction of 1,129 Mainland POS compressed revenue 17.5% while total assets — particularly IFRS 16 right-of-use assets tied to unexpired leases and gold inventory held in rationalized but not yet fully wound-down stores — declined at a materially slower rate.
+By contrast, PNJ's asset-light retail model — averaging approximately VND 100 billion per year in fixed asset investment across its store network — requires relatively low capital commitment per POS.
+This structural contrast means CTF's asset turnover is far more sensitive to network contraction than PNJ's, making the FY2024→FY2025 ratio movement a meaningful test of how franchise-heavy, inventory-intensive operators absorb store rationalization on the balance sheet.

-- **H3 — Leverage as the Primary ROE Driver:** I expect DuPont decomposition to show the equity multiplier (leverage) as the dominant contributor to ROE in both years because the franchise model, gold inventory financing, and an 84.6% FY2024 dividend payout ratio (structurally limiting retained earnings accumulation) sustain elevated debt-to-equity, making financial leverage a more consistent ROE driver than asset turnover or net margin.
+- **H3 — Leverage as the Dominant ROE Driver, With Payout Policy as the Structural Mechanism:** I expect DuPont decomposition to show the equity multiplier as the primary ROE contributor in both FY2024 and FY2025 — and to explain why CTF's ROE reached 21.9% in FY2025 despite an 8.97% decline in profit attributable to shareholders.
+The mechanism is structural: an 84.6% dividend payout ratio in FY2024 systematically constrains retained earnings accumulation, keeping the equity base suppressed and leverage elevated regardless of operating performance.
+PNJ's ROAE stood at 21.60% in 2023 on a capital structure that relies far less on financial leverage — driven instead by asset turnover and net margin, consistent with its low fixed-asset intensity.
+The DuPont decomposition will make this structural difference explicit: two jewellers reporting comparable ROE figures but achieving them through fundamentally different financial architectures — leverage-driven at CTF, efficiency-and-margin-driven at PNJ.

 ---